MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-google-step3-copy-to-migrations.md

 1. In the **Drives** tab, select the tasks (Drives) with a scan status of "Ready to migrate".

-1. Select **Copy to Drive migrations** from the action bar to activate "Copy to migrations" setting panel.
+1. Select **Copy to Drive migrations** from the action bar to activate the "Copy to migrations" setting panel.

 1. Edit **Destinations**.
 You can apply [Single destination edit](/sharepointmigration/mm-google-step4-review-destinations) or [Upload destinations using a CSV file](/sharepointmigration/mm-google-step4-review-destinations) to designate where you want to migrate these selected tasks.